MDIL-SNU/SIMPLE-NN_v2/docs/getting_started/getting_started.rst

 In this example, snapshots from 500K MD trajectory of amorphous SiO\ :sub:`2`\  (72 atoms) are used as training set.

-To run SIMPLE-NN, type the following command on terminal.
+To run SIMPLE-NN, type the following command:

 .. code-block:: bash